rlg2161/friendsAPI/README.md

 In this case, an integration test might include:
 1) standing up the app && the db
-2) indexing 5 friends and 50 friendships
+2) indexing 5 users and 10 friendships (out of a possible 20)
 3) ensuring that the 5 friend lists are correct
 4) ensuring that one friend-of-friend list is correct

 This test would take quite a bit longer to run than the unit test, but it gives you confidence that all the interface layers of your app (http <-> api; api <-> db) are working correctly.

 ### Dockerfile

 Given more time, I would package this application up in a Dockerfile (as well as include tooling for the docker toolchain using `make`).
 This would simplify the application orchestration and allow you to launch both postgres and the application via docker-compose for example.

+### Config and Logging

+For a production level app, I would also want to add config files and handling as well as an actual logger (as opposed to just writing to stdout).

 ## Notes